joniles/mpxj/mkdocs/docs/howto-read-msplanner.md

 # How To: Read Microsoft Planner

 ## Microsoft Planner
-Microsoft Planner is Microsoft's replacement for the now retired Project Online service.
+Microsoft Planner is Microsoft's replacement for  Project Online, which has now been discontinued.
 It provides a browser-based interface allowing you to create, manage and collaborate on project plans.
-Various subscription tiers are available, the lowest of which only provides basic "task list" functionality.
+Various subscription tiers are available, the lowest of which only offers basic "task list" functionality.
-Higher tiers provide functionality closer to that provided by Microsoft Project.
+Higher tiers include functionality closer to that provided by Microsoft Project.

 ## Reading Projects
 MPXJ uses the Microsoft Dynamics API to read project data from Planner.